-Also Featured in:
+Also featured in:

 Kaplan's New Model Bakery

 One of the oldest Jewish bakeries in the city, Kaplan’s New Model serves up perfectly chewy kosher bagels in a variety of flavors, including French toast, whole wheat, and blueberry.
 If you’re in South Philly and don’t feel like heading north, fear not: Kaplan’s bagels are available at Biederman’s Specialty Foods, where you can get a variety of smoked fishes to put on top.

-Also Featured in:
+Also featured in:

 Brothers Brett and Kyle Frankel are baking crusty New York-style bagels at their West Philly shop.
 Get a baker’s dozen and a container of schmear to go, or try one of the sandwiches, like a classic bacon, egg, and cheese or a deli combo of pastrami-smoked salmon, scallion cream cheese, and cucumbers.

-5. The Kettle Black
+The Kettle Black

 Schmear It (multiple locations)

 The claim to fame at Schmear It — a bagel shop with a location in University City, a pop-up near Reading Terminal, and a roving food truck — is its customizable spreads that let customers add mix-ins like roasted garlic, blueberries, and wasabi to base schmears including cream cheese, hummus, and whitefish salad.
-With 40 mix-ins, 10 base spreads, and a variety of bagel flavors, the possibilities are endless.
+With lots of mix-ins, 10 base spreads, and a variety of bagel flavors, the possibilities are endless.

 A Jerusalem bagel is a very special thing, and K’Far Cafe’s version is a standout.
 Order it pressed like a panini with smoked salmon, pickled cucumbers, and za’atar butter for a sandwich-meets-bagel hybrid.
 Order online for pickup and delivery, Wednesday through Sunday.